-No Mozzie uses PMD Rich Botanic Oil as an active ingredient and we’d much rather extol the virtues of PMDRBO than say negative things about DEET, but much of our motivation to look at alternatives originated from our experience of DEET so we thought we’d share our findings and let you decide.
+No Mozzie uses PMD Rich Botanic Oil (also known as Oil of Lemon Eucalyptus, or the brand name Citriodiol and Citrepel) as an active ingredient and we’d much rather extol the virtues of PMDRBO than say negative things about DEET, but much of our motivation to look at alternatives originated from our experience of DEET so we thought we’d share our findings and let you decide.

 DEET is a pesticide

 DEET (diethyltoluamide) was invented in the 1940’s in the USA as an agricultural pesticide, and has been in use as an insect repellent since then – initially with the US military and then as a commercial product.
 It’s been around for a long while, and at a concentration of around 30% it is undoubtedly effective at deterring mosquito bites.
 Concentrations above 30% don’t offer any more protection – although they do increase the duration of that protection.
 So, even if you’re already happy with a DEET-based repellent we would recommend you don’t choose one with a concentration higher than 30% – many countries now ban DEET in concentrations above this.

 As well as being a pesticide, DEET has herbicide properties – it desiccates and kills plants.
 This doesn’t necessarily mean it’s evil – there are many completely benign substances that kill plants – but if you do use DEET, don’t spray it on your legs while standing next to valuable greenery (like the St Andrew’s 18th or a rare Costa Rican orchid)!

 DEET is also a carbon-based (hydrocarbon) solvent and dissolves many plastics.
 It will happily eat away at your watch, sunglasses, water bottle, camera and clothing!